useless-utils/mpd-current-json/README.md

     1. Utility Functions

         The `getStatusItem` function takes an `Either MPD.MPDError MPD.Status` value and a field label function `f` as arguments.
 It returns `Just (f st)` if the input status is `Right st`, where `st` is the `MPD.Status` value.
-This function helps to extract a specific field from the status by providing the corresponding field label function.
+This function helps to extract a specific field from the status data record by providing the corresponding field label function.
 If the input status is not `Right st`, indicating an error, or the field label function is not applicable, it returns `Nothing`.

         ```haskell
+        {- | Extract a field from the returned MPD.Status data record.

+        This takes an @Either@ 'Network.MPD.MPDError' 'Network.MPD.Status'
+        value and a field label function @f@ as arguments.
+It returns @Just
+        (f st)@ if the input status is @Right st@, where @st@ is the
+        'Network.MPD.Status' value.
+This function helps to extract a
+        specific field from the @MPD.Status@ data record by providing the
+        corresponding field label function.
+If the input status "@st@" is
+        not @Right st@, indicating an error, or the field label function is
+        not applicable, it returns @Nothing@.
+        -}
         getStatusItem :: Either MPD.MPDError MPD.Status -> (MPD.Status -> a) -> Maybe a
         getStatusItem (Right st) f = Just (f st)
         getStatusItem _ _ = Nothing